© 2026 - Octane Automotive BV

 Note: These factors may influence buyer interest.
 Value depends on many factors.

 Regular M3 (1986-1991), Evolution I (1987), Evolution II (1988), Evolution III / Sport Evolution (1989-1990), Cecotto or Ravaglia Edition (1989), Cabriolet (1988-1991), or market-specific specification (US, JDM).
 Model year, chassis number (on A-pillar), and engine number.
-For Sport Evolution: confirmation of factory-installed 2.5-litre S14B25 and factory aero package.
+For Sport Evolution: confirmation of 2.5-litre S14B25 and aero package.

 All invoices from BMW Group Classic, BMW M Classic, or recognised M specialist.
 The S14 four-cylinder requires specific knowledge: valve clearance adjustment, timing chain, oil pump, factory parts.
 General-garage invoices carry considerably less weight.
-Document any engine rebuild with factory expertise.
+Document any engine rebuild with expertise.

 Photos of the VIN plate (on A-pillar under windscreen), engine block number, and any gearbox number.
 For Sport Evolution, Cecotto, and Ravaglia matching numbers is essentially mandatory for top valuation.
 Replacement engines occur and must be documented with factory evidence.

 Photos of A-pillars, sills, wheel arches, and fender seams.
 Rust is an important point of attention for E30 M3s.
-Proof of original paint (no respraying), provably unrepaired bodywork, and factory-installed wheel arches without modifications is highly valued by collectors.
+Proof of original paint (no respraying), provably unrepaired bodywork, and wheel arches without modifications is highly valued by collectors.

 Number of previous owners, mileage, geographic distribution (Germany, Italy for Ravaglia, US for JDM-less specifications), any DTM or club racing participation, period photos or club certificates.
 For collector-oriented sales low mileage is value-driving; document all invoice documentation from previous ownership periods.